oracle/python-cx_Oracle/doc/src/user_guide/plsql_execution.rst

                 dbms_sql.return_result(sales_cur);
             end;""")

-    for implicitCursor in cursor.getimplicitresults():
+    for implicit_cursor in cursor.getimplicitresults():
-        for row in implicitCursor:
+        for row in implicit_cursor:
             print(row)

 Data from both the result sets are returned::